Diagnosis and Treatment Plans

 Adding a client's diagnosis

-You can manage your client's diagnoses Diagnosis & Treatment tab.
+You can manage your client's diagnoses under the Diagnosis & Treatment tab.
 Start by clicking Edit in the Diagnosis section.

-A text bar will appear where you can add a ICD-10 code or description.
-Options will appear as you type in the text.
-Select the correct ICD-10 diagnosis code and description.
+A text field will appear where you can enter an ICD-10 code or diagnosis description.
+As you type, suggested diagnoses relevant to your input will automatically appear.
+Select the preferred ICD-10 diagnosis code and description.
 Once you click the Save button, the diagnosis will be added to the client's chart.

-Changes to a client's diagnosis will be logged in the client's Summary tab.
-You will also have the ability to change the client’s diagnosis from a session notes page.
+Note: Changes to a client's diagnosis will be logged under the client's Summary tab.
+You will also have the ability to change the client’s diagnosis at the top of a session notes page.

 Changing a Diagnosis for a Particular Session

 Diagnosis are time-stamped so that if a diagnosis changes over time, each session reflects whatever the diagnosis was at that time.
-Therefore, if a superbill, claim, or note has a diagnosis that requires a change, you need to go to the note for a particular session in order to change it.
-From the note, you may change the diagnosis so that any documents associated with that session reflect the changed diagnosis.
+From the note, you can update the diagnosis so that any future documents associated with that session reflect the updated diagnosis.

 Customizing Diagnosis Labels